 - Vitamin D levels

-Fibromyalgia and Pain Management
+Treatment of Fibromyalgia and Pain Management

 At PMIR Medical Center, we understand that pain is a complex condition that affects the whole person—body, mind and spirit.
 We provide a comprehensive, multidisciplinary approach to treatment, customizing the most effective treatment plans for our patients and empowering them to become a collaborative partner in their recovery process.